Hackerfox8100/Hackerfox8100.github.io/content/posts/PLSC 439 Simulation.md

 	* committed to religious expressions of all EU citizen
 	* Claims from US Intel on their response
 		* EU did act on intelligence
-		* egaged established surveliance programs
+		* engaged established surveillance programs
 		* acted with necessary caution
 		* manpower is employed judiciously
 		* Do not believe it could have been prevented